mets/METS-primer/METS2-Suggested-Attribute-Values.md

 Other values MAY be used; their interpretation is implementation-specific.
 In METS 2 (unlike METS 1), other types of locators or identifiers besides URIs MAY be used.

+## `stream@BETYPE`

+Begin/End Type: An attribute that specifies the kind of `BEGIN` and/or `END` values that are being used.

+The only allowed value from METS 1 is `BYTE`; `BEGIN` and `END` point values represent the byte offsets into the parent file.

+Other values MAY be used in METS 2; their interpretation is implementation-specific.

 ## `USE`: `<md>`, `<mdGrp>`

 Recommended values for metadata `USE` attributes in METS 2 are: